Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

+It follows from \cite[p.
+336]{BC17} that, under the hypotheses above, the action of $\calG$ on the Dynkin diagram of the root system of $\G$ relative to a maximal $k$-torus is isomorphic to the symmetric group $\mathfrak{S}_3$.
+This can also be noticed by observing that the real algebraic group $\mathbf{PSO}_{7,1}$ is an outer form of the complex group $\mathbf{PSO}_8$, with complex conjugation acting on the Dynkin diagram via the ``folding'' automorphisms that exchanges two non-central roots.
+Moreover, the group $\mathbf{G}$ is always anisotropic \cite[p.
+337]{BC17}.
+Again, this follows easily from the fact that the Tits diagram of the real group $\mathbf{PSO}_{7,1}$ has one circled root, namely the one fixed by the action of complex conjugation.
+It follows from this information that the Tits symbol of $\mathbf{G}$ is ${^6}D_{4,0}$ (for the Tits index, see Figure~\ref{fig:Tits-diagrams}).

-\begin{definition} Let $\Gamma < \PO_{7,1}(\R)$ be a lattice commensurable with $\G(\OOO_k)$, for some triality algebraic semisimple group $\G$ defined above, over a totally real number field $k$ with the ring of integers $\OOO_k$.
-Then $\Gamma$ is called \textit{an arithmetic lattice of type III}.
-An orbifold $O=\mathbb{H}^7/\Gamma$ is of type III if the group $\Gamma$ is widely commensurable with an arithmetic lattice of type III. \end{definition}
+\begin{definition} Let $\Gamma < \mathbf{PO}_{7,1}(\R)$ be a lattice commensurable with $\G(\OOO)$, for some admissible triality algebraic $k$-group $\G$ as above.
+Then $\Gamma$ is called \textit{an arithmetic lattice of type~III}.
+An orbifold $M=\mathbb{H}^7/\Gamma$ is of type~III if the group $\Gamma$ is commensurable in the wide sense with an arithmetic lattice of type~III. \end{definition}

+One can similarly define the notion of a quasi-arithmetic $7$-dimensional lattice of type III, in the same way as quasi-arithmetic lattices of type I and II are defined: we simply require $\Gamma$ to be a lattice which is commensurable in the wide sense with a subgroup of $\mathbf{G}(k)$ for some admissible triality algebraic $k$-group $\mathbf{G}$.
+We remark that no examples of properly quasi-arithmetic trialitarian lattices are known.

-By Godement's compactness criterion \cite{God62}, all type III arithmetic lattices are uniform, as $\G(k)$ has no unipotent elements \cite{BC17}.
+The above discussion of the Tits index shows that by Godement's compactness criterion \cite{God62}, all type-III arithmetic lattices in dimension $7$ are uniform.
+For an explicit construction of an example see \cite{BC13}.